kyma-project/community/guidelines/content-guidelines/03-documentation-toggle.md

 ![](./assets/toggle_flat_structure.png)

-* See an example of the toggle added under a list:
+* See the example of the toggle added under a list:

 1. First element
 2. Second element